rsksmart/RSKIPs/IPs/RSKIP419.md

             KEY: "svpSpendTxHashUnsigned"
             VALUE: hash of SVP proof tx without signatures
             ```
-        - Remove the `svpFundTxHashSigned` from the storage
+        - Remove the `svpFundTxSigned` from the storage

 ##### Proof transaction